agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 ## Arms

 One of the selling points of the Gesture is how flexible the arms are.
-They are very easy to move, easier than the Aeron, but I didn't find this to be a great selling point.
-Generally I set the arms once and leave them forever.
+They are very easy to move, easier than the Aeron's, but I didn't find this to be a great selling point.
+Generally, I set the arms once and leave them forever.
 I don't adjust them for each new position or task as Steelcase assumes.

-Additionally the arms aren't as nice as the Aeron's.
-The Gesture's arms don't go as low, about 6 1/2 inches compared to 5 1/2 for the Aeron.
-This is extremely important to me, because I have very long arms.
+Additionally, the arms aren't as nice as the Aeron's.
+The Gesture's arms don't go as low, about 6 1/2 inches off the seat compared to 5 1/2 for the Aeron.
+This is extremely important to me because I have very long arms.
 The Gesture's arms also stick out further when pushed all the way back (10 inches from the back of the chair, compared to 8 for the Aeron).
 This makes it harder to pull the chair under a desk to get close to your keyboard.
 The pads are a little thinner on the Gesture, making it slightly less comfortable.

 ## The Back

 The Gesture has a very upright back.
-It forces me into a very straight position, even though normally I prefer a little bit of recline.
+It forces me into a very straight position, even though I normally prefer a little bit of recline.
 The back moves in two ways: it tilts top to bottom to try to adjust to the curve of your spine, and it reclines.

 The back is also very tall, extending about 24 inches above the seat (not including the headrest).
-Because it is very straight it makes contact with my shoulder blades in a way I found uncomfortable.
-For the first week of use I got upper back pain which I assumed was just my body adjusting to "sitting correctly".
-8 months later and I'm not so sure; the upper-back pain persists (although far less severe) and my doctor thinks my posture is most of the problem.
+Because it is very straight, it makes contact with my shoulder blades in a way I found uncomfortable.
+For the first week of use, I got upper back pain which I assumed was just my body adjusting to "sitting correctly".
+Eight months later and I'm not so sure; the upper-back pain persists (although far less severe) and my doctor thinks my posture is most of the problem.
+I had no problem before using the Gesture.

 ### Recline